-We all know that life can change in an instant; it is comforting to know that donations made to the Lakeshore General Hospital Foundation will have a direct impact on you and your health.
+It is comforting to know that donations made to the Lakeshore General Hospital Foundation will have a direct impact on you and your health and will allow the hospital to change and care for with its community.
 We are very proud to share the main acquisitions and improvements made thanks to your generosity.

 A Glidescope to allow rapid intubation under unpredictable conditions as well as equipment and software for the Cardiology Department.

 An Electromyograph to record electrical currents in order to study the peripheral nervous system, the muscles and the neuromuscular junction (contact between the neuron and the muscle) and to detect the muscular activity spontaneously, at rest or at the time of the activity of the muscle.

 An Ultrasound Machine for detailed analysis of muscles, tendons, ligaments and peripheral nerves.

 A state-of-the-art Siemens Symbia S Gamma Camera that provides high- quality images of organs and bones for the early detection of various cancers and diseases.

 Quality assurance software for surgery in order to achieve the highest level of compliance during the procedure, as well as a Recovery Monitoring System and Sterilization Units for the Operating Rooms.

 The improvement of the Hemodialysis Unit and the purchase of advanced equipment, enabling our patients to receive their treatments close to home.
 This includes the addition of five new hemodialysis stations and one isolation unit.